Ph.D. in Mass Communication, Ohio University

 Master of Business Administration (Marketing Concentration), Ohio University

 Bachelor of Fine Arts (Graphic Concentration and Art Education), Denison University

 Dr. Bascom’s diverse background encompasses the art, science, and business of communication.
-Being trained as an artist/designer and then as a businesswoman, she appreciates the aesthetic qualities of all forms of communication, yet understands the dynamic economic forces that shape marketing communication in the U.S. and globally.
-Courses that she teaches in the Communication and Graphic Communication programs include Fundamentals of Speech, Mass Communication, Advertising, Public Relations II, Media and Society, Senior Seminar, and Senior Project.
+Being trained as an artist/designer and then as a businesswoman, she appreciates the aesthetic qualities of communication, yet understands the dynamic economic forces that shape marketing communication in the U.S. and globally.
+Dr. Bascom’s career includes working in children’s television (Sesame Street and The Muppet Show), new product development in the toy industry, market research for shopping networks, and curriculum development for the Indianapolis Children’s Museum.
+Courses that she teaches in the Communication and Graphic Communication programs include, Fundamentals of Speech, Mass Communication, Advertising, Public Relations II, Media and Society, Senior Seminar, and Senior Project.

 She is especially honored to have received the Educator of the Year Award (an award voted upon by the student body) her first year teaching at Bluefield College.
 She has also received the Distinguished Faculty Award and was Bluefield College’s first female teacher to be promoted from associate professor to the rank of full professor.

 Ronda Lawrence’s background includes over 30 years of experience working with the deaf population.
 She has interpreted in an exceptionally wide range of situations, including medical, legal, church, community, and academic settings.
 She has a Bachelor of Science degree in Psychology and Masters of Special Education.
 She is a special education teacher and currently teaches Intermediate American Sign Language 1 and 2 at BC.
 Prayer is at the forefront of Mrs. Lawrence’s life, and as an interpreter, it is her belief that no other thing is more important to sign than the Word of God.